DataResearchLabs/my_test_case_manager/README.md

 #### 6.5 Test Case Execution Time Graph
 <img align="right" src="img/img_16_report_exec_time.png" width="446">
 The execution time trend graph is located on the left, below the test case count graphs.
 This handy graph tells me that the time it took to execute test cases for the given Test Run (or Test Cycle) increased steadily from R1 (Run 1) to R2 to R3 as I built more and more test cases while concurrently regression testing the entire suite (no Qpasses).
 However, notice the time savings starting in R4 where the actual test case writing tapered off and the qualified passes (skipped executing of test cases) started occurring.
-By R6, most of the prior test runs' test cases were **not** being regression tested, we simply executed a the few new test cases plus a handful of important existing cases to save time.
+By R6, most of the prior test runs' test cases were _NOT_ being regression tested, we simply executed a the few new test cases plus a handful of important existing cases to save time.
 That increases risk (because those skipped / Qpassed tests might now be broken), but decreased time.
 We can readily estimate how much time it would take for a full regression cycle at R6 by referencing the total time in R3 (full regression plus some extra test case creation time) and R4.
 Or for a more precise estimate, we could pull the Qpass Execution Time value from the "Test Cases" worksheet (top right chart).

 #### 6.6 Releasability Graph
 <img align="right" src="img/img_17_report_releasability.png" width="446">
 The defects - releasability graph is located on the right, below the defect count graphs.
 This graph is very useful in situations where you are pressured to release but are not yet quite ready.
 You can show by test run (test cycle) number how the Open Showstoppers were present earlier but then tapered off (good) and how all that remains is lower priority defects that should either be deferred, or accepted as Open, Allowable.
 The graph could also be used to show a negative trend, if for example the bright red open showstoppers were trending up towards the most recent release, that would indicate a project that is destabilizing and you might want to put in another full regression test run / test cycle requiring 0 defects and 0 test case fails.<br>
-*Suggestion:* At the beginning of a project, establish agreement that for a release to occur, all test cases must = "Pass" (and optionally allow "Qpass" where the risk is accpetable); and 0 show stopper defects can be found in the final TWO test cycles (this will ensure you get adequate test time because if a new show stopper is found, you just got another test cycle as a buffer or hedge).
+_Suggestion:_ At the beginning of a project, establish agreement that for a release to occur, all test cases must = "Pass" (and optionally allow "Qpass" where the risk is accpetable); and 0 show stopper defects can be found in the final TWO test cycles (this will ensure you get adequate test time because if a new show stopper is found, you just got another test cycle as a buffer or hedge).

 #### 6.7 Defect List